ciemcornelissen/LISA/README.md

 bash scripts/download_models.sh
 ```

-The pipeline validates each artefact at runtime and surfaces a clear error if the download script hasn’t been executed yet or if a Git LFS pointer slipped in.
+The pipeline validates each artefact at runtime and surfaces a clear error if the download script hasn’t been executed yet or if a Git LFS pointer slipped in (no Git LFS setup required).

 ## Usage